Skip to main content

 }

-Rule: Functions must not exceed 1 level of indentation (excluding the function body itself).
+Functions must not exceed 1 level of indentation (excluding the function body itself).
+Deep nesting multiplies cognitive load.

 function processUser(user: User | null): string {